 There will always be other issues to consider such as permissions of access, the need to rectify incorrect data, and circumstances where it is necessary to erase any data.
 And there will continue to be new and amended legislation to consider in the future.
 So it is always best to err on the side of caution.

 If you’re still wondering whether your business should comply with the GDPR in Belfast and what IT Support we can offer for GDPR Northern Ireland feel free to get in touch for free advice at Wilson Computers.
-Check our services here.
+Contact us here.